 Pianka remarked that the monitor is probably more intelligent than other lizards.
 This is perhaps true based on the observations of the doyen of monitor studies Auffenberg and my own few observations on V.bengalensis.
 The monitor is able to maintain a rather active life-style because it is freed from Carrier’s constraint by its gular pump and has a more elaborate alveolar development than any other lizard.
 As the tathAgata notices the monitor anticipates when and where insects might be available.
 This has been noticed with respect rains in the Indian monitor and with respect to forest fires in one of the Australian monitors.
 The monitor does not attempt to take termite mounds in summer, but as soon as it rains it translocates to these mounds and tears its way through to get the insects.
 The Indian monitor also knows how to exploit bovine dung to catch insects.
 The monitors routinely inspect only dung pats at the correct stage in their decay when they are inhabited by large beetles and termites and start dismantling them to locate the insects and eat them.
 Then they dig up the insects from their hole below the dung pats and eat them.
 The monitor is very hard to dig out from its burrow as it can slash the attacker with its tail.
 But two animals specialize in killing monitors in their burrows — the python and the boar.
 The python systematically checks out burrows of monitors when they are sleeping at night to pull them out.
 The boar having smelt out a monitor will carry out an excavation into the burrow and kill the lizard.
 When in the open it is sought by the mongoose and the power crested serpent eagle.
 An acquaintance of mine, the shUdra of dIpa-patha, claimed he had seen this fierce eagle carry away a monitor.
 It may also be attacked and killed by its cousin the water monitor, which I have only seen dead.

 Most Hindus used to believe that the monitor is a poisonous lizard.
 Years ago Gabe and St Girons published a paper that the monitor probably secreted a venom from its large mandibular gland similar to the Gila monster.
 A Russian Gorelov published an obscure paper claiming that the monitor was venomous as its saliva paralyzed rats and sparrows when injected.
 In another obscure paper Cogger basically reiterated my grandmother’s claim that the monitor bites might produce prolonged non-healing troublesome wounds.
 However, Auffenberg states that the monitors have bitten him numerous times throughout his career and he never faced any intoxication.
-However, he does state that once he had an Indian monitor bite with a prolonged wound that resulted in a serious bacterial infection.
+However, he does state that once he had an Indian monitor bite with a prolonged wound that resulted in a serious bacterial infection reminding me of my grandmother’s tale.
 There has been some revival of the poisonous monitor theory by Fry et al recently, although they apparently fail to review the prior literature on this matter.

 Footnote 1: She is one of a series of zoocephalic deities in the AvaraNa of kArttikeya, such as shishumAramukhI, the dolphin-headed goddess.